 Helena is the capital of Montana, and is a college town as well.
 It has a nice blend of vintage, retro, and hipster vibes.
 In 1875, Helena became the capital of what was originally the Montana Territory.
 If you’re interested in Helena’s history, steeped in its mining and gold rush background, read about it here.

-Given that Covid-19 is causing more people to stay at home in their own state, as well as causing domestic road trips to be the default travel method for the foreseeable future, I want to share with you some of the highlights of Helena, Montana.
+Given that Covid-19 is causing more people to stay at home in their own state, as well as causing domestic road trips to be the default travel method for the foreseeable future, I want to share with you some of the highlights and things to do in Helena, Montana.
 I’ve already found places I like and dislike, and will update this post when Covid-19 allows me to experience more of what Helena has to offer.
 There are so many things to do in Helena, Montana.

-So without further ado, here are some of the places to eat, drink, shop, and explore in Helena, Montana.
+So without further ado, here are some of the top places to eat, drink, shop, and explore, so that you can have insider knowledge of things to do in Helena, Montana.

 Helena offers great opportunities to support small businesses, whether buying a gift for someone or treating yourself to a cool item or souvenir.
 Here are my favorite stores so far.

 Sage & Oats Trading Post